socalledsound/nu-scripts/week1/02-functional foundations/w1-v-04-declarative-vs-imperative.md

 const newArray = [1,5,6].map((num) => num + 1)

-So in the next video I'm going to roll my sleeves up a bit and SHOW you the difference between imperative and declarative code, by teaching you about one of my favorite array methods -- Array.map().
+In the next video I'm going to roll my sleeves up a bit and SHOW you the difference between imperative and declarative code, by teaching you about one of my favorite array methods -- Array.map().

 It's the classic example of a declarative API, and it's also a method that you will be using a lot throughout this course and, really, just about every time you build a React app.

 So, take a little break, stretch your legs and get yourself a nice strong glass of water.
 Or coffee.
 And, I'll see you in the next video.

 # end

+#

+#

+Well...that's the beauty of declarative programming!
+You don't really need to know!
+All you REALLY need to know is, React let's us describe our user interface using functions and then we can hand that interface off to the render method of the ReactDOM library and -- presto!
+We have a React web app.

+React declaratively abstracts away all of the imperative steps to make your life easier.

 [SC]